-Melting point of Alloy Steel: Alloy steels containing 1 to 50 wt% of alloying element is known as alloy steel.
+Melting point of Alloy Steel: Alloy steels containing 1 to 50 wt% of the alloying element are known as alloy steel.
 There are two groups of alloy steels: low alloy steels and high alloy steels.
 The melting point of low alloy steel is 1432°C (2610°F) and the same for high alloy steel is 1415°C (2600°F).

 Melting point of Tool Steel: The hardest variety of Steels, Tool Steels contains 0.7 to 1.4 wt% Carbon and manganese, chrome, nickel, tungsten, molybdenum, phosphorous, and sulfur in various proportions as alloying elements.
-The melting point of tool steel varies in the range 1400 to 1425°C (2550 to 2600°F).
+The melting point of tool steel varies in the range of 1400 to 1425°C (2550 to 2600°F).

 Melting point of other Metals: Metal’s Melting Point Chart